jjasim/-Weighted-KNN-Machine-Learning-Algorithm/README.md

 # KNN Machine Learning Algorithm
 My implementation of both weighted and unweighted KNN algorithms

+## Unweighted KNN
+This is a generic implementation of a brute-force KNN algorithm.
+It uses euclidean distances to determine the k-closest neighbours as shown below:

 ## Weighted KNN
 For the weighted KNN, the weights are on the features of a particular dataset.
 So one can bias the effect of some features over others.